UreshiiPanda/zeal/README.md

         pinecone_api_key="place your API key here"
         openai_api_key="place your API key here"
       ```
+4. In the "ivy" directory, add a directory called "data" and add any data which you wish to be included (into the added context of your chatbot) into that directory:

-4. From that root directory, run docker compose:
+6. From that root directory, run docker compose:
     ```sh
         docker compose up
     ```
-5. To stop the app, stop docker compose from another terminal:
+7. To stop the app, stop docker compose from another terminal:
     ```sh
         docker compose down
     ```